^

 Pathogenesis

-Perinatal transmission of human papillomavirus infection during labor is rarely observed.
-Clinically, perinatal infection usually occurs within 2 years.
-The presence of genital warts in children over 18 months, especially over 2 years, should indicate the possibility of committing sexual violence.
+Perinatal transmission of papillomavirus infection during childbirth is rare.
+Perinatal infection usually manifests clinically within 2 years.
+The presence of genital warts in children over 18 months, especially over 2 years, should indicate the possibility of sexual abuse.
 HPV is detected both in damaged tissues and in unchanged epithelium.
-In 80% of cases with unchanged cervix, HPV type 16 is detected.
-Among young women (mean age 22.9 years), HPV is determined in 33%.
+In 80% of cases, with an unchanged cervix, HPV type 16 is detected.
+Among young women (average age 22.9 years), HPV is detected in 33%.
 Most often, this virus is detected in the cervical canal of the cervix and vulva (46%).
-In most cases, the cause of the infection is HPV type 16 and 18.
-Far from all women infected with oncogenic HPV types, including those of the 16th, 18th types, develop a clinically significant disease, which turns into cervical cancer.
+In most cases, the cause of infection is HPV types 16 and 18.
+Not all women infected with oncogenic types of HPV, including types 16 and 18, develop a clinically pronounced disease that develops into cervical cancer.

-• Development on the skin and / or mucous membranes of the anogenital area of exophytic growths similar to cauliflower; keratinizing, nodules rising above the skin.
-Sometimes they can cause bleeding, itching, and discharge.
+• Development of exophytic growths on the skin and/or mucous membranes of the anogenital area, similar to cauliflower; keratinized nodules rising above the skin level.
+Sometimes they can cause bleeding, itching, discharge.

-• In women, frequent localization - the cervix.
-Often, several sites are affected simultaneously (for example, the cervix, vagina, vulva, etc.).
+• In women, the most common localization is the cervix.
+Often, several areas are affected simultaneously (for example, the cervix, vagina, vulva, etc.).

-• The size and number of warts are different.
+• The size and number of warts varies.

-• Warts can increase in size and number during pregnancy.
+• Warts may increase in size and number during pregnancy.

-• Only some types of HPV cause cervical and anorectal cancer, as well as vulvar and penile cancer.
+• Only certain types of HPV cause cervical and anorectal cancer, as well as cancer of the vulva and penis.

 What's bothering you?